If you are in immediate danger, call 911 or the GW Police Department.

 Educate yourself about the essential components of healthy relationships; think about what matters most to you in your relationships.

-Relationship abuse happens to people of all genders, sexual orientations, ages, races and ethnicities, cultural and religious backgrounds, economic situations, geographical settings, and other social identities.
+Intimate partner violence happens to people of all genders, sexual orientations, ages, races and ethnicities, cultural and religious backgrounds, economic situations, geographical settings, and other social identities.

-Sexual Harassment and Stalking
+Sexual and Gender-Based Harassment

 Sexual harassment refers to a range of unwanted sexual behaviors or attention.
 These can be targeted at an individual and can also impact larger environments.
 People of all genders can commit sexual harassment, and also be victimized by it.